MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Applications/New-MgServicePrincipalDelegatedPermissionClassification.md

 ## SYNOPSIS
 Classify a delegated permission by adding a delegatedPermissionClassification to the servicePrincipal representing the API.
 This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [New-MgBetaServicePrincipalDelegatedPermissionClassification](/powershell/module/Microsoft.Graph.Beta.Applications/New-MgBetaServicePrincipalDelegatedPermissionClassification?view=graph-powershell-beta)

 ## SYNTAX